About VectorAlpha

 Open Source Commitment

-All VectorAlpha projects are released under the Apache 2.0 license.
-We believe in:
+All VectorAlpha projects are released under the Apache 2.0 license with:

 Transparent development processes